phetsims/equality-explorer/doc/lock-scenarios.md

 ### Scenario 1

 1. Drag a term from a toolbox.
-2. Verify that the equivalent term comes out of the opposite toolbox.
+2. Verify that an equivalent term comes out of the opposite toolbox.
 3. Release the term below the plates.
 4. Verify that the dragged term and equivalent term return to their respective toolboxes.